 As you can see, this list of INTJ characters has a relatively large number of villains on it.
-This is not because INTJs are evil, but because villains are typically the people with a cunning, well thought out plan and they require an element of emotional detachment to carry out their schemes.
+This is not because INTJs are evil, but because villains are typically people with a cunning, well-thought-out plans and they require an element of emotional detachment to carry out their schemes.
+Unhealthy personality traits of an INTJ are their manipulative behavior, a need for control, judgmental attitudes, and inflexibility.

 From Maleficent, who plans Sleeping Beauty’s demise 16 years before it happens, to Gandalf, who put into motion the long quest to destroy the ring, INTJs make a plan, analyze all outcomes and see it through to completion, no matter how long this may take.